 We Can Build Renewable Energy that Benefits Biodiversity

 We urgently need to build more solar, wind and storage to bring down emissions and protect our precious biodiversity from climate change.
-But unfortunately, our current inadequate planning frameworks allow clean energy projects to be approved in environmentally sensitive areas – which is bad news for climate and nature.
+But unfortunately, Queensland’s planning frameworks don’t currently protect our precious and threatened species, including State Code 23 for wind farms.

 Want to learn more?
 Click here to read how renewables can be built well including how they can and should benefit nature, First Nations people and regional communities.